 4. A sense of pride and purpose

-It's true: Workers in positions that require master's degrees tend to feel more connected to their work.
-One study found that 77 percent of workers with graduate degrees feel that their jobs provide a sense of identity.9
+Workers in positions that require master's degrees tend to feel more connected to their work.
+One study from the Pew Research Center found that 77 percent of workers with graduate degrees felt that their jobs provide a sense of identity.

 5. Lifelong learning benefits